Business

 Space efficiency (open) ✓✓ ✓ (tracks along ceiling)

 • Measure before you browse.
-Headroom, side room, and backroom depth determine which door types are physically viable.
-You need accurate measurements before ordering any door to ensure a proper fit, as there are generally no returns available for custom-made doors.
+Headroom, side room, and backroom depth determine which door types will physically fit.
+You need accurate measurements before ordering — custom-made doors generally cannot be returned.

 • Match door type to architecture, not just budget.
-Choosing the right garage door style transforms your home's appearance while ensuring reliable daily operation suited to Australian conditions.
+The right style improves your home's street presence and ensures reliable daily operation suited to Australian conditions.

 • Climate zone drives material selection.
 Coastal properties need corrosion-resistant aluminium or Zincalume; tropical and cyclone-zone homes need certified wind-rated doors; temperate climates benefit most from insulated sectional panels.